Research

 Under strong monotonicity, i.e. \(\mathbb{P}(Y^1-Y^0\geq 0\,|\,X=x)\in\{0,1\}\), this parameter is point identified when \(K=2\) provided \(P(Y\,|\,X,\operatorname{do}(A=a))\) is identified.
 For \(K\geq 3\), monotonicity is insufficient and additional shape constraints are needed –or a shift to a partial identification strategy.

-I investigate how shape constraints can yield informative bounds for such counterfactuals (including instrumental variables settings) and how to estimate them efficiently, noting that extremum-type functionals often lead to nonregular estimators.
+We investigate how shape constraints can yield informative bounds for such counterfactuals and how to estimate them efficiently, noting that extremum-type functionals often lead to nonregular estimators.

 Papers: